OnlyPW/bitcore-lib-b1t/docs/transaction.md

 ## Fee calculation

-When outputs' value don't sum up to the same amount that inputs, the difference in bitcoins goes to the miner of the block that includes this transaction.
+When outputs' value don't sum up to the same amount that inputs, the difference in B1T coins goes to the miner of the block that includes this transaction.
 The concept of a "change address" usually is associated with this: an output with an address that can be spent by the creator of the transaction.

 For this reason, some methods in the Transaction class are provided: